 - Climate control and cooling system: Heating and AC

-You could expect the price of Maxcare to be on par with similar extended warranties you could get through a CPO dealer or from an extended warranty company.
-For example a $5,000 warranty might be for 6 years/75,000 miles on a Porsche.
-A $1,700 warranty might be for a 3 year/36,000 mile warranty on a Nissan.
+If you think an extended warranty is right for you, compare MaxCare to extended warranties you could get through a CPO dealer or from an extended warranty company.
+For example a $5,000 warranty might cover six years/75,000 miles on a Porsche.
+A $1,700 warranty might be for a three-year/36,000-mile warranty on a Nissan.

 Certified pre-owned warranty: How it works

 CPO cars are used vehicles that are certified by the manufacturer and stamped with a manufacturer-backed warranty to prove it.
 The price of that warranty is included in the price of the car, one reason certified pre-owned vehicles are more expensive than other used cars.
 They also must pass a rigorous inspection done by factory-trained mechanics.

 To get a CPO vehicle, you have to go to the dealership of the car brand you want — you couldn’t get a Toyota CPO vehicle at a Ford dealership.
 You could, however, get a non-CPO used Toyota at a Ford dealership and buy an extended warranty, similar to what you could do at CarMax.

 What a CPO warranty covers

 It depends on the automaker, but most offer a powertrain warranty and a basic or limited warranty.
 Keep in mind that these may begin from the car’s original in-service date.
 For example, Buick adds one-year/12,000 miles to the original limited warranty for a total of five years, 62,000 miles for its CPO vehicles.